davettt/list-manager/README.md

 - Search notes by title or category

 **AI Writing Assistance for Notes:**
+- Click "AI Options" dropdown button to access 4 writing assistance tools:
-- Click "TLDR" button to generate a concise summary of your note
+  - **TLDR** - Generate a concise summary of your note
+  - **Grammar** - Check spelling and get writing suggestions
-- Click "Opposite" button to generate opposing viewpoints and challenge your thinking
+  - **Opposite** - Generate opposing viewpoints and challenge your thinking
-- Click "Grammar" button to check spelling and get writing suggestions
+  - **Improve Writing** - Restructure and clarify your note for better clarity
 - AI results are shown in a modal for easy review and can be copied or inserted into your note

 **Export Notes:**